ASK KNOX

 How the Agent Uses Memory

 Memory is not auto-injected.
-The agent must explicitly query its memory when prior context would be useful:
+The store is mounted as files; the agent must actually read them when prior context would be useful:

 [Agent reasoning during session]